mshin77/TextAnalysisR/docs/reference/generate_cluster_labels.md

-# Generate Cluster Labels with AI
+# Generate Cluster Label Suggestions (Human-in-the-Loop)

-Generates descriptive labels for clusters using either Ollama (local, default) or OpenAI's API.
+Suggests descriptive labels for clusters using AI.
+Labels are suggestions for human review - users should edit and approve before using.
+Supports OpenAI, Gemini, or Ollama (local) for AI generation.
 When running locally, Ollama is preferred for privacy and cost-free operation.

 ## Usage